kddubey/pretrain-on-test/cloud_scripts/gcp/README.md

 [Link](https://console.cloud.google.com/errors/detail/COfTgoi5qYyDUg?project=virtual-equator-423819-v6).

 This error was raised when attempting to upload local CSVs to the bucket.
-Strange b/c all of the CSVs were correctly uploaded, and it happened once in 50 calls across independent runs.
+Strange b/c all of the CSVs were correctly uploaded, and it happened twice in 100 calls across independent runs.

 If you see this, double check that the CSVs for that dataset were uploaded correctly,